Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: .

-Given $\baseG(\cdot)$ and $\deltaGuess (\cdot)$ for all buckets, we proceed by viewing \Prophets as an allocation problem, where we assign random variables to buckets such that each bucket receives a total load of at least $\deltaGuess(\cdot)$, up to a small error.
-Specifically, we define the following Single-\Santano instance: \begin{itemize} \item {\em Jobs and Machines}: There are $n$ jobs, corresponding to the random variables $X_1, \ldots, X_n$.
-In addition, we have $2J+1$ machines, corresponding to the buckets $B_1, \ldots, B_{2J+1}$.
+Given $\baseG(\cdot)$ and $\deltaGuess (\cdot)$ for all buckets, we proceed by viewing \Prophets as an allocation problem, where random variables are assigned to buckets such that each bucket receives a total load of at least $\deltaGuess(\cdot)$, up to a small error.
+Specifically, we define the following \SingleSantano instance: \begin{itemize} \item {\em Jobs and machines}: There are $n$ jobs, corresponding to the random variables $X_1, \ldots, X_n$.
+In addition, we have $2\jump+1$ machines, corresponding to the buckets $B_1, \ldots, B_{2\jump+1}$.